jenkinsci/jenkinsfile-runner/DOCKER.md

 The optional `JENKINS_VERSION` specifies the version of Jenkins core.

-Notice that the master workspace is mapped to `/build`.
+Note that the master workspace is mapped to `/build` by default.
 This directory can be exposed as a volume.